ccalvinhhuang/ccalvinhhuang/README.md

 - 👋 Hi, I’m @ccalvinhhuang
-- 👀 I’m interested in GNNs, AI, SWE
+- 👀 I’m interested in GNNs, LLMs, and PEFT
-- 🌱 I’m currently learning distributed training
+- 🌱 I’m currently researching efficient ways to fine-tune Whisper w/ compression methods (qLoRA, knowledge distillation, etc)
 - 📫 How to reach me: chuang482@gatech.edu
-- ⚡ Fun fact: Big Spiderman Fan
+- ⚡ Fun fact: My fav development from 2024 has been the release of AlphaFold 3!

 <!---
 ccalvinhhuang/ccalvinhhuang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.